 You then have to factor in days or hours off.
 Will your day off or your free lunch hour coincide with one of the 139 sunny days?
-And, in my case, for reduced psychic trauma while in the field, will one of those sunny days off occur after hunting season and before the winter birds take off for northern breeding territories?
+And, in my case, will one of those sunny days off occur after hunting season and before the winter birds take off for northern breeding territories?
 Anyone looking at probabilities can see how this might affect opportunity and outcome.

 Proof of Life

 Have I embraced this idea entirely?
 Let me put it this way.
-As I pointed my lens at Bald Eagles tussling on the shoreline just across the Squamish River, with Hugh shielding my lens from rain dollops, and me shooting at a minimal speed of 1/500 at ISO 2000 — knowing full well what my image quality would be at the end of it all, especially with my teleconverter attached — did I think about how pristine those shots would be with just one godly beam of sun through broken clouds?
+As I pointed my lens at Bald Eagles tussling on the shoreline just across the Squamish River, with Hugh shielding my lens from rain, and me shooting at a minimal speed of 1/500 at ISO 2000 — knowing full well what my image quality would be at the end of it all, especially with my teleconverter attached — did I think about how pristine those shots would be with just one godly beam of sun through broken clouds?

 That’s a rhetorical question, by the way. 🙂

 But, I’m becoming more adaptable — a bit less enamored of California light, a little more accepting of opportunities lost, a fraction less photo-intensive, and a lot more likely to put down my camera and just enjoy the visions before my eyes.
 I like to say it’s a form of surrender, not defeat — like the lyric from John Mayer’s song 3 x 5:

 Today I finally overcame